All Year: Yes

 Host ID: 22609

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-We are an Australian Aboriginal women's culture centre in Western Australia south-east Kimberley region.
+We are an Australian Aboriginal women's culture centre in Western Australia Kimberley region.

-We are always looking for women (aged 22 to 65) volunteers to assist us in caring for three Aboriginal Women Elders (aged 75 to 85) in their own shared home.
+We are always looking for women (aged 25 to 60) volunteers to assist us in caring for four Aboriginal Women Elders (aged 75 to 85) in their own shared home.

 Job: Personal Caring, Cooking, Cleaning/Housework, Shopping, Driving (must have manual licence).
 The nearest comparable job description would be: Aged Care - although we are not an aged care facility.
 We're an Aboriginal Women's Culture Centre.

-Work Hours: Work hours are flexible but generally from 8am to 8pm plus one to three nights (8pm to 8am) per week (depending on staff numbers) sleeping in same room as the Elders.
+Work Hours: Work hours are flexible but generally from 8am to 8pm (depending on staff numbers).
+Every second or third day off (depending on number of staff) you will sleep in same room as the Elders.
 Please note that the work is just the common sense of managing a house with others (cooking, cleaning, house-keeping), looking after aged people (personal care), and driving and shopping.
-The hours are long.
+The hours are long and the work is hard but, in exchange, you to get to experience a remote Aboriginal community, you build relationships with the Women Elders, and you can explore the country-side on your day off.
 You need to be flexible to the needs of our Elders.